CityOfZion/standards/Introduction.md

  # Joining Developer Channels
  Upon entering the City of Zion slack, you will be automatically added to a number of default channels.

-To join development/project focused channels, follow the instructions [here](https://get.slack.help/hc/en-us/articles/205239967-Browse-and-join-channels)
+ <b>To join development/project focused channels, follow the instructions [here](https://get.slack.help/hc/en-us/articles/205239967-Browse-and-join-channels)</b>

  # Contributing